 "Why should I trust you?" demanded Hengist, leaning forwards, eyes intent.

-“There is no reason you should.
-Perhaps I should demonstrate my allegiance to you.
-May I present you with a gift?”
+"There is no reason you should.
+Yet.
+Perhaps I should demonstrate my allegiance, may I present you with your gift?"

 "Lancelot and I have a history, my King," she smirked.